Rodwell Trail: Wildlife

 The trail is a haven for various wildlife, and forms a green lung linking Ferry Bridge with the RSPB Radipole Lake wildlife reserve.
-The route often features many species of birds, including Kingfishers, Redwings and Great Crested Grebes.
+The route often features many species of birds, including kingfishers, redwings and great crested grebes.
 A range of insects, rodents, mammals such as foxes and badgers, as well as lizards and frogs can also be seen.
-Plantlife includes Foxgloves, Bluebells and Meadow Buttercups.
-Abbotsbury Road often has Hedge Sparrows and Blackbirds in the hedges, along with Garden Spiders and Great Green Bush Crickets.
-Serotine Bats and Pipistrelle Bats have also been seen around this area.
-To the south of Wyke Tunnel, the damp environment has spawned Pendulous Sedge and Heart's Tongue ferns.
-Common frogs and Blackcaps are found within this area, as well as foxes and badgers.
-The Buxton Road Bridge region often has many species of a butterfly during the summer, including Red Admiral, Comma, and Holly Blue.
+Plant life includes foxgloves, bluebells and meadow buttercups.
+Abbotsbury Road often has hedge sparrows and blackbirds in the hedges, along with garden spiders and great green bush crickets.
+Serotine bats and pipistrelle bats have also been seen around this area.
+To the south of Wyke Tunnel, the damp environment has spawned pendulous sedge and hart's tongue ferns.
+Common frogs and blackcaps are found within this area, as well as foxes and badgers.
+The Buxton Road Bridge region often has many species of a butterfly during the summer, including red admiral, comma, and holly blue.
 Mice may also be spotted within the area.
-Between Sandsfoot and Wyke Halts, various wildlife from Common Lizards to the Common Blue butterfly are often found.
-Amongst the reeds are Wasp Spiders and the rare Bithyinian Vetch and Little Robin plants.
-At the Sandsfoot Gardens, the vantage spot over Portland Harbour is popular for seeing overwintering birds such as the Great Northern Diver, Slavonian Grebes, and Mergansers.
+Between Sandsfoot and Wyke Halts, various wildlife from common lizards to the common blue butterfly are often found.
+Amongst the reeds are wasp spiders and the rare Bithyinian vetch and little robin plants.
+At the Sandsfoot Gardens, the vantage spot over Portland Harbour is popular for seeing overwintering birds such as the great northern diver, Slavonian grebes, and mergansers.